justinww04/home-security-app/README.md

 started a re work on the app

-looking at adding more than one camera at time
+looking at adding more than one camera at time- re worked